tfabris/TomServo/README.md

   - Import one of the color group STL files that you exported.
   - Ensure the parts fit on the print bed and are centered.
-  - Keep the parts in their arranged positions when slicing. **Do not tilt the parts.** The parts were already in their correct printing positions in the original blender file.
+  - Keep the parts in their arranged positions when slicing. **Do not tilt the parts.** The parts were already in their correct printing orientations in the original blender file.
   - In the slicer, save the project file, in the slicer's file format.
   - Delete the STL file you just imported.
-Reasons: The STL files can be very large (Red/Silver in particular), you don't need the STL file any more since you have the slicer project file, and you can regenerate STLs from the .blend file whenever you want.
+Reasons: The STL files can be very large (Red Silver in particular), you don't need the STL file any more since you have the slicer project file, and you can regenerate STLs from the .blend file whenever you want.
 Most importantly, on MacOS, large STL files on the hard disk cause a bug in the operating system, detailed above.
   - Switch to the support editing screen in your slicer.
     - Select the "Light" version of the supports.
     - Edit the "Raft" or "Base" or "Platform" parameters by selecting the appropriate screen in the support editor.